emberjs/ember-test-waiters/README.md

 ### buildWaiter function

 The `buildWaiter` function is, in most cases, all you will need to wait for async operations to complete before continuing tests.
+It returns a waiter instance that provides a number of methods.
+The key methods that allow you to control async behavior are `beginAsync` and `endAsync`, which are expected to be called as a pair to _begin_ waiting and _end_ waiting respectively.
+The `beginAsync` method returns a `token`, which uniquely identifies that async operation.
+To mark the async operation as complete, call `endAsync`, passing in the `token` that was returned from the prior `beginAsync` call.

 ```js
 import Component from '@ember/component';